basilm4r0/haraka-s-hdl/README.md

 ## About This Repository

 This repository houses an **implementation of the HarakaS hash function** in **SystemVerilog**.
-The HarakaS hasg function is Haraka v2 hash function with a sponge-based construction to support the arbitrary length of input strings.
+The HarakaS hash function is Haraka v2 hash function with a sponge-based construction to support the arbitrary length of input strings.

 ### Features

 - **SystemVerilog Implementation**: The core HarakaS function is implemented in SystemVerilog, ensuring compatibility with hardware designs.

-- **UVM Environment**:
+- **UVM Environment**: [TODO: In progress ]

 - **Resource Links**: This repository includes links to the relevant research paper and the official Haraka code.